 To ensure the accuracy of the products to be obtained during the photogrammetric processing and in order to their management, 9 photogrammetric reference points were fastened in the project area.
 The size of sides of these points are 50*50 cm and its surface consists of painted wooden boards.
 Their coordinates and elevation indicators were obtained by measuring real-time in kinematic mode using the Altus NR2 GNSS receiver.
 AzPOS service has joined for this purpose.The accuracy of obtained coordinate and height values during measurement was 2-3 cm.

-Besides, 4 GNSS base station points were used as photogrammetric reference points to provide PUA with high precision coordinates during flight (figure 2).
+Besides, 4 GNSS base station points were used as photogrammetric reference points to provide PUA with high precision coordinates during flight.
 The measurements were performed in the UTM-39 \ WGS-84 coordinate system and EGM-2008 the geometric model in the orthometric altitude system.

-Aerial photos were processed, establishment and optimization of Aerotriangulation model has been resolved by photogrammetric reference points (figure 4).
+Aerial photos were processed, establishment and optimization of Aerotriangulation model has been resolved by photogrammetric reference points.
 After the optimisation, the 3D surface model was established based on pictures, model are stored in such as points cloud and rastr, las and BigGeoTIF formats.
-Model has been set with 10 cm interval, Aerial photos have been ortho-transformation and mosaic, the orthophoto with 3.5 cm resolution was processed and maintained in “MrSID” format (figure 5-6).
+Model has been set with 10 cm interval, Aerial photos have been ortho-transformation and mosaic, the orthophoto with 3.5 cm resolution was processed and maintained in “MrSID” format.

 After the work completion, in full of remote sensing data has been obtained of 2000 ha area and the orthophoto plans were prepared with 0.5 m resolution.
 During the preparation of orthophoto plans, the entire site was re-examined.
 Analyses were carried out in the laboratory based on satellite data for GCP (geodetic control points) points.
 As a result of the analysis, 10 GCP were identified on the project area (7,000 hectares).
 High-precision GPS equipment was used to determine coordinates and altitudes of those points in the area.

 Despite the cold season and bad weather conditions during the work, topographer has been able to determine GCP points.
-Under laboratory conditions, the orthometric heights of the obtained data were determined and orthophoto plans were prepared for 7000 ha.
+Under laboratory conditions, the orthometric heights of the obtained data were determined and orthophoto maps were created for 7000 ha.
 Ellipsoidal and orthometric indicators of GCP points were specified.

 So, the issues raised have been solved within the framework of the project of “ performing the project of orthophoto plans and carrying out the topographic planning of 7000 ha area in Saatli District”.
 So that, the following issues have been solved using modern geoinformation systems: